Creating and Managing Tables

 - The table partitioning strategy for large tables.
 See Creating and Managing Databases.

 The data type of a column determines the types of data values the column can contain.
 Choose the data type that uses the least possible space but can still accommodate your data and that best constrains the data.
 For example, use character data types for strings, date or timestamp data types for dates, and numeric data types for numbers.

 For table columns that contain textual data, specify the data type VARCHAR or TEXT.
 Specifying the data type CHAR is not recommended.
-In Greenplum Database, the data types VARCHAR or TEXT handles padding added to the data (space characters added after the last non-space character) as significant characters, the data type CHAR does not.
+In Greenplum Database, the data types VARCHAR or TEXT handle padding added to the data (space characters added after the last non-space character) as significant characters, the data type CHAR does not.
 For information on the character data types, see the CREATE TABLE command in the Greenplum Database Reference Guide.

 Use the smallest numeric data type that will accommodate your numeric data and allow for future expansion.
 For example, using BIGINT for data that fits in INT or SMALLINT wastes storage space.
 If you expect that your data values will expand over time, consider that changing from a smaller datatype to a larger datatype after loading large amounts of data is costly.
 For example, if your current data values fit in a SMALLINT but it is likely that the values will expand, INT is the better long-term choice.